selmandelil/bias-checker/readme.md

-## bias checker
+# bias checker

-this repo is created to collect best practices on bias checking methods
+This repo is created to collect best practices on bias checking methods

-# lenght-bias
+## lenght-bias